icerpc/icerpc-docs/pages/slice/encoding/constructed-types.md

 and bring this instance into the encoded byte stream, the class encoding requires an indexing system and a scope (the buffer where all the class instances are encoded).

+The class encoding is described in the [Ice manual][ice-manual-class-encoding] and is not reproduced here, except for the encoding of tagged fields (see below).

+{% callout type="information" %}
-The class encoding is described in the [Ice manual][ice-manual-class-encoding].
-Slice1 corresponds to encoding version 1.1 in the Ice manual.
+Slice1 corresponds to version 1.1 of the Ice encoding in the Ice manual.
+{% /callout %}

-When encoding operation arguments and return values, IceRPC encodes classes in the compact format by default, just like Ice.
+When encoding operation arguments and return values, classes are encoded in the compact format by default, just like in Ice.
 You can switch to the sliced format with the [`slicedFormat`][sliced-format-attribute] operation attribute.

 During decoding, Slice considers all classes that use the sliced format to be fully [preserved][slice-preservation].